JadaShipp/predicting_flu/README.md

 The data was thn prepared by:
 - > Creating training and testing sets
 - > Filling null values and dropping columns with too many nans to appropriately fill
+- > Afterwards I encoded and scaled the data approopriately